Implementing the International Model: Strengthen Your Program Prevention Strategies

 Dr. Scott Poland is a nationally recognized expert on school crisis, crisis management, youth violence, suicide intervention, self injury, school safety, threat assessment, parenting and the delivery of psychological services in schools.
 As a professor at Nova Southeastern University, Dr. Poland has lectured and written extensively on these subjects, appeared on all major television network news programs, and has presented over 1,000 workshops in numerous foreign countries.
 He served on the President's Roundtable on Youth Violence and has testified about the needs of children before the U. S. Congress on four occasions.
 Dr. Poland is a founding member of the National Emergency Assistance Team for the National Association of School Psychologists and serves as the Prevention Director for the American Association of Suicidology.
 He has led multiple national crisis teams following numerous school shootings and suicides and has assisted schools and communities after terrorism acts in New York, Washington, D.C. and Oklahoma.
 He has also worked in the aftermath of hurricanes in Texas, Louisiana and Florida and has been an expert witness in numerous legal cases.

-*Who Should Attend: This training is created specifically for school counselors, deans, psychologists, year heads, learning support staff and all educators who work to support students and their families through preventative programing as well as just-in-time interventions in times of crisis.
+*Who Should Attend: This training is created specifically for school counselors, deans, psychologists, year heads, learning support staff and all educators who work to support students and their families through preventative programing as well as just-in-time interventions for social-emotional, academic, transition or behavioral needs.

 All Needed Materials